nismashaji19-blip/data-analytics-project/README.md

-A Zomato Delivery dashboard created using Microsoft Excel to analyze orders,revenue,ratings and delivery performance.
+A Zomato Delivery Dashboard created using Microsoft Excel to analyze orders,revenue,ratings and delivery performance.